Play streets

 How can I persuade decision-makers to support play streets?

-The great thing about street play is that it can tick so many boxes – public health, active travel, physical activity, play, community, sustainability…you just need to find the issue that resonates with the person you want to get on board.
+Street play ticks so many boxes for councils – public health, active travel, physical activity, play, community, sustainability.
+You just need to find the issue that resonates with the person you want to get on board.
 Find our summary of evidence and reasons why local authorities should be supporting play streets.

 We have some wonderful stories in our blogs about the difference that Playing Out makes in communities.
 We also have research from the University of Bristol showing that sessions increase physical activity for children.